 The image of luxury can mislead people to think France is expensive.
 That’s not necessarily so when you can shoot at world famous landmarks like Montmarte or Notre Dame Cathedral for free!
 And there’s no fee to shoot on the streets of Paris.

-French film celebrities defent a strong local film industry produces over 200 feature films every year with budgets of all sizes.
+French film celebrities defend a strong local film industry produces over 200 feature films every year with budgets of all sizes.
 The lack of union quotas invites producers to come and shoot with their own crew or hire local crew as needed.

+Car films in iconic locales are a speciality.
 Local availability extends to equipment like the Ultimate Arm, Russian Arm, Motion Control, and underwater studios while some of the world’s best post-production houses are also here for you – BUF Cie, Digital District, Mac Guff and Line to name a few.

 Dating from our early production days for Tarantino's A Band Apart, the passing years have brought opportunity to work alongside standout talents like Directors Chris Applebaum or Jérôme Salle; photographers Jeff Manzetti, Jean Baptiste Mondino, and Mario Testino; as well as producer Jeffrey Frankel.

 We’ve even teamed up simultaneously with director Floria Sigismondi and photographer David LaChappelle to work behind the scenes on a promo for Viacom’s 2017 MVAs.

 “Incredible quality standard and total cost transparency” is how Brazilian producers at Conspiração Filmes describe our most recent BTL support for the portion of their feature filmed in Paris.
 Our production services for TVC shoots have seen us work with clients from Asia, Europe, and America.
 We’ve also shot on 5 continents for our own clients to keep our production skills sharp and remain mindful of what foreign producers expect when shooting overseas.